tusharmath/tusharm.com/contents/articles/nodejs-performance/index.md

 This is [timeslicing](https://en.wikipedia.org/wiki/Computer_multitasking), which should be equivalent to creating threads (atleast in theory) in `Java`.
 In fact, that's what [node.js uses](https://strongloop.com/strongblog/node-js-is-faster-than-java/) for IO operations, so technically my server should have a much higher throughput via this approach.

-There are different ways you implement timeslicing viz. `setTimeout`, `process.nextTick` and `setImmediate`.
+There are different ways to implement timeslicing viz. `setTimeout`, `process.nextTick` and `setImmediate`.
 There are subtle differences between all the three functions but bottom line is this — passing a callback to any of these functions defers its execution by some cpu cycles.
-This helps in letting CPU breathe and perform other tasks in the mean time such as rendering (on frontend) or making HTTP requests etc.
+This helps in letting CPU breathe and perform other tasks in the mean time such as — rendering (on frontend) or making HTTP requests etc.

 For starters I want to compare the performance of a fibonacci algorithm on a process.
 So consider the following two fibonacci implementations —